 Remember that freedom and independence you felt the first time you rode a bike?
-The set of programs and initiatives now collectively known as “YBike” began in 2002 when a Presidio Y member began volunteering to teach kids how to ride bikes.
-We realized early on that bicycles provide the perfect tool to help youth.
+The set of programs and initiatives now collectively known as YBike began in 2002 when a Presidio Y member began volunteering to teach kids how to ride bikes.
+We realized early on that bicycles are a fantastic tool to help youth grow, explore, and build community.
 Not only do our participants learn how to safely navigate the streets of San Francisco, but they also learn about their own local communities and other parts of the city including the Presidio.

-Led by caring adults, we engage more than 4,000 participants each year, resulting in thousands of youth who are active, outdoor enthusiasts and skilled cyclists.
-YBike offers a wide range of bike and traffic safety education programs, including: afterschool bike clubs, bicycle safety rodeos, PE programs, Safe Routes to School bicycle and pedestrian safety education classes, and free monthly learn to ride events.
+Led by caring and professional adults, YBike engages thousands of participants each year, transforming San Francisco youth into active outdoor enthusiasts, skilled cyclists, and more confident young adults.
+YBike offers a wide range of bike and traffic safety education programs, including after school bike clubs, bicycle safety rodeos, PE programs, and free monthly learn-to-ride events.

 After School Bike Clubs